MohitSharma66/Hotel-Website/hello readme.md

 ## Key Learnings
 - Learned how to store data effectively in `.json` files for use in React.
 - Gained experience in designing unique user interfaces, utilizing animations, scaling techniques, and Material-UI (MUI) components.
-- **Component Reusability**: Reduced redundancy by reusing components from other pages (e.g., the price detail section for both shopping cart and checkout pages).
+- **State Management in React**: Improved understanding of how to move and share states between components, as well as better connecting states to maintain a consistent user interface across pages.

 ## Conclusion
-The three tasks assigned during this period have been completed.
+The five tasks assigned during this period have been completed.
 I am handling the frontend development of the project and will continue to work on further components.